juanborgesv/100-Days-Of-Android-Development/log.md

 **Today's Progress:** Today I did the second Developer Tutorial in the material.io website about [Structure and Layout](https://codelabs.developers.google.com/codelabs/mdc-102-java/#0).
 I learned about how to implement a Navigation Bar and reinforce a bit of how a menu is implemented aswell.
 Then, I find something that I have notice in others project, a MaterialCardView; a really smooth way to show information.

 **Thoughts:** I have three projects in mind, and after doing every Developer Tutorial in the material.io website, I am going to design all those projects.
 There are a lot of things left to learn and I will try to to my best to learn everything I can without using Android Studio.

+## Day 72: October 2, 2018
+**Today's Progress:** Lesson 4: Loading Data Using CursorLoader (Android Basics: Data Storage) finished, this means that the Pets App is also finished, implemented the delete method for the MainActivity and EditorActivity, and some methods that prevents the app from crashing!

+**Thoughts:** Android Studio was freezing my Mac because RAM problems, there was not more available RAM storage and Android Studio was requesting more causing it to freeze.
+Really happy to figure it out and almost finish the last course of Android Basics!
+It is only left to do the final project, the Inventory App.